Unappreciated, euro zone ploughs path of reform

 PENSIONS SHAKE-UP

-Monti, a former European competition commissioner, wants to galvanise Italy's sclerotic economy by deregulating closed professions and services and lowering costs to increase competitiveness.
+Monti, a former European competition commissioner, wants to galvanize Italy's sclerotic economy by deregulating closed professions and services and lowering costs to increase competitiveness.

 Financial markets have been riveted by the euro zone's drive to restore fiscal discipline.